flaviut/nim-by-example/content/content/types/objects.md

 mittens.name = "Mittens"
 mittens.species = "P. leo"
 mittens.age = 6

-mittens.sleep()
 ```

 `mittens` is a reference to an object allocated on the heap.
 The value of `mittens` cannot be changed, so `mittens` can never point to anything else, but the value that `mittens` is pointing at can and is changed from the default initialization value of zeros.
-Its mutability also means that `mittens` can be passed to functions that require a variable parameter.

 You might ask whether there is a more concise way of initializing  reference types, and there is if you give the reference type a name: